fabiocchetti/wide-github/README.md

 # Wide GitHub

-A browser extension that makes GitHub's layout wide.
-Available for both Firefox and Chrome.
+A browser extension that makes GitHub's layout wide, also on custom TLDs.
+Available for both Firefox (and soon Chrome).

 ## Features